Muhidin123/workforce-app/README.md

 - Application has some tests written and ready to run to run test:

-- To run all tests navigate to /tests:
-  - `cd test/`
-  - run `bin/rails test test/`
-- To run a specific test suit example controller test navigate to the desired controller:
+- To run a test suit example controller test navigate to the desired controller:
   - `cd test/`
   - run `bin/rails test test/controllers`
 - To run a specific controller test or any other test: